AkihiroSuda/docker/docs/reference/commandline/system_prune.md

 WARNING!
 This will remove:
 	- all stopped containers
 	- all volumes not used by at least one container
+	- all networks not used by at least one container
 	- all images without at least one container associated to them Are you sure you want to continue? [y/N] y
 Deleted Containers:0998aa37185a1a7036b0e12cf1ac1b6442dcfa30a5c9650a42ed5010046f195b